gtk-rs/gtk-rs.github.io/docs-src/tutorial/rust_and_gtk.md

 Before going any further, if you don't know Rust at all, we recommend you to read the official [Rust Book](https://doc.rust-lang.org/book/).

-Then we recommend you to learn a bit about [Cargo](http://doc.crates.io/index.html).
+Then we recommend you to learn a bit about [Cargo](http://doc.crates.io/index.html) and check the [GTK requirements](/docs-src/requirements).

 All done?
 Perfect!